EmanuelePardini/LoansForEveryone/README.md

 ### Interest and Penalty Calculation

 We employ the `LoanLibrary` for accurate interest and penalty calculations.
 By using a library, we maintain clean and reusable code, reducing the risk of calculation errors.

+### Sepolia

+This smart contract has been deployed on the Sepolia Testnetwork at the following address: [Sepolia Testnetwork](https://sepolia.etherscan.io/address/0xf8588DC0c87c5B605C2333eeD1FA385f43424b8D)

+## Author:

+This web app was created by [Emanuele Pardini](http://emanuelepardini.altervista.org/).
+Enjoy!